Last updated on 2022-12-02

 4.1 Battery Dies

-- Check solar panel and battery connection to the panel itself.
+- Check solar panel and red wire outside the logger box.

 - Check solar panel orientation, look at the live data, has it been charging or slowly dying-canopy cover can change and adjustments may need to be made.